 See our NordVPN review for more test results and analysis.

-Officially launching in 2018, Surfshark is taking the VPN world by storm.
+Officially launching in 2018, Surfshark is taking the VPN world by storm and making a good case to be the best VPN.
 Despite being a relative newcomer, Surfshark comes loaded with features, great leak protection settings, access to numerous streaming services, and excellent performance.
-And there’s one big benefit with Surfshark that you don’t find with most other VPNs: Surfshark gives you an unlimited number of connections.
+And there’s one big benefit with Surfshark that you don’t find with most other VPNs: Surfshark gives you an unlimited number of simultaneous connections.

-Surfshark maintains strong privacy protection policies and is a no-logs VPN based in the British Virgin Islands.
+Surfshark maintains strong privacy protection policies and is a no-logs VPN based in The Netherlands.
 The Surfshark apps incorporate good leak protection settings (kill switch) to ensure data remains encrypted and secure without any leaks.
 There is also a CleanWeb feature to block ads, trackers, and malware domains through the VPN.
 This is similar to the VPN ad blocker we find with NordVPN and CyberGhost.

 Similar to NordVPN, Surfshark offers a privacy-focused version of the WireGuard VPN protocol, which you can select right in the app settings.
 In our tests for the Surfshark review, the WireGuard protocol with Surfshark servers gave us speeds up to 397 Mbps:

 Below is the Surfshark app we tested on Windows 10.
-You can see it is clean, simple, and user-friendly, very similar to the ExpressVPN app, as noted in our ExpressVPN vs Surfshark comparison.
+You can see it is clean, simple, and user-friendly, without being overly cluttered.

 Surfshark continues to gain traction in the VPN market.
 It remains a strong contender while also being one of the best cheap VPNs at only $2.49 per month with the two-year plan.